org-zick/andrewzick.com/README.md

 ## Pushing a Docker image to ECR
+- Run the `build-and-push-website-container.sh` script, which is just all the following steps in one place

 - Build a new image with `docker build -f Dockerfile --target PROD -t 153765495495.dkr.ecr.us-east-1.amazonaws.com/personal-website:$IMAGE_TAG_NUMBER .`
   - The ECR repository is called `personal-website` and the tag for the website would be a number like `4`.
   - You can probably look at the ECS terraform task definition to find the correct number.